kniec/aws-neuropointillist-workshop/content/07-Appendix/01-customami.md

 EOF
 Rscript /tmp/rscriptcommands.R
 ```
-We did not install FSL or AFNI on this AMI, but you could do that if
-you wanted.

 Before going on to create a new AMI from this instance, make sure to
 test that your installed software completed correctly.
 You can